Thornwell helps South Carolina beat Tennessee 70-60

 KNOXVILLE, Tenn.
+(AP) -- South Carolina is off to its fastest start to Southeastern Conference competition in two decades.

+The Gamecocks understand that will matter a whole lot more if they also have a quality finish.

-(AP) -- Sindarius Thornwell scored 22 points Wednesday as South Carolina defeated Tennessee 70-60 for its third straight victory.
+Sindarius Thornwell scored 22 points Wednesday as South Carolina defeated Tennessee 70-60 for its third straight victory.
 South Carolina (13-3, 3-0 SEC) is off to just its second 3-0 start in Southeastern Conference competition since joining the league in 1991-92.

-South Carolina had a 3-0 start to league play in 1996-97 and went on to post a 15-1 SEC record and earn the conference's regular-season title that year.
+The Gamecocks also had a 3-0 start to league play in 1996-97 and went on to post a 15-1 SEC record and earn the conference's regular-season title that year.

+''It means a lot just because I remember times we were 0-3 starting SEC play,'' Thornwell said. ''It means a lot.
+We've kind of preached to the young guys how much it means and how much every game counts.''

+South Carolina is chasing its first NCAA Tournament bid since 2004.
+South Carolina won its first 15 overall games last year - including a 2-0 start in SEC play - but landed in the NIT after fading down the stretch.

 The Gamecocks also have earned back-to-back SEC road wins for the first time since 2011.
 In its last road game, South Carolina won 67-61 at Georgia on Jan.
 4.

+The difference in the game came from 3-point range, where South Carolina shot 7 of 13 while Tennessee was just 1 of 11.
+That disparity led to Tennessee's third straight loss.

+''I just think we've got too much character with this group.
+These guys, they're not going to quit playing,'' Tennessee coach Rick Barnes said. ''They realize there's a long way to go, and we're working toward being a better team.''

-Hassani Gravett, who entered the night averaging just 4.2 points per game, scored 12 points for South Carolina.
+South Carolina's Hassani Gravett, who entered the night averaging just 4.2 points per game, scored 12 points.
 Duane Notice added 11.

-Grant Williams scored 15 points and Robert Hubbs III and Lamonte Turner had 12 each for Tennessee (8-8, 1-3), which lost three straight.
+Grant Williams scored 15 points and Robert Hubbs III and Lamonte Turner had 12 each for Tennessee.

-On a night when each team committed 22 turnovers, the difference in the game came from 3-point range.

-South Carolina shot 7 of 13 from beyond the arc while Tennessee was 1 for 11.
-Tennessee extended its string of consecutive games with at least one 3-pointer to 183 only after Lamonte Turner made a shot that bounced high off the rim and fell through with 1:51 remaining.

 BIG PICTURE

 South Carolina: The Gamecocks won by relying on the defense that has carried them all season.
-South Carolina entered the night ranked fifth among all Division I teams in field-goal percentage defense (.371), eighth in 3-point percentage defense (.286) and ninth in scoring defense (60.0).
-The Gamecocks led the SEC in all three categories.
+South Carolina is allowing just 60 points per game.
+Opponents are shooting 36.8 percent overall and 27.8 percent from 3-poiont range against the Gamecocks.
+South Carolina entered the night ranked fifth among all Division I teams in field-goal percentage defense, eighth in 3-point percentage defense and ninth in scoring defense.

 Tennessee: The Vols clearly missed Mostella, who had a team-high 26 3-poiint baskets this season while providing instant offense off the bench.
-Tennessee struggled from 3-point range without him and couldn't make any type of shot for long portions of the game.
-Tennessee made just one basket during one stretch of nearly 13 1/2 minutes in the first half.
+Tennessee made a single basket during one stretch of nearly 13 1/2 minutes in the first half.
+The Vols finished the first half with 14 turnovers and only six baskets.

 NEXT UP